zharrane/express-typescript-starter/README.md

-# node express typescript mongoDB starter
+# node express typescript starter

-This is a boilerplate for a node express typescript mongoDB.
+This is a boilerplate for a node express typescript.